YiSteppen/EC522-Final-Project/Readme.md

 ## EC530 Final Project
 ## Yi Shen
 ## Project:DIYML
+In this project, I build my DIYML database and call the database using the API.
+The vast majority of the framing has now been erected.
+Due to time(The rpc report duo on May 3 and a final exam on May 7), many details have not been perfected.
+I will continue to improve this project afterwards.
+If you find something that needs to be changed and improved, please let me know.
+You can email me(yishen@bu.edu).
+Thank you!

 ### Database:
 I use sqlite3 to build a database of DIYML.
 The structure of the result is shown in Fig 1